Gynaecology: 18th, 19th and 20th centuries

 As medical institutions continued to expand in the 18th-19th centuries, the authority of midwives was challenged by men who dominated medical professions.
-The formalisation of midwifery training by male doctors and advancements in medical knowledge of women's health and anatomy occurred during this period.
+The formalization of midwifery training by male doctors and advancements in medical knowledge of women's health and anatomy occurred during this period.
 Figures such as William Smellie, William Hunter, Paul Zweifel, Franz Karl Naegele, and Carl Crede contributed to the understanding of childbirth and women's health in Europe.

 In the early 18th and 19th centuries, in the United States, the field of gyneacology, as with most medical specialities, had ties to black women and therefore slavery.
 Brothers Henry and Robert Campbell were editors of the first medical journal in the deep south.
 Henry worked as gynaecologist including on enslaved women, whilst publishing medical case narratives of operations in the journal the brothers edited.
-This created a conflict of interest.
 Others, such as Dr. Mary Putnam Jacobi, challenged the exclusion of women from medical education and shifted gynaecology to a scientific practice.

 J. Marion Sims is regarded as the father of modern gynaecology.
-Some of his medical contributions were published, such as development of the Sims' position (1845), the Sims' speculum (1845), the Sims' sigmoid catheter, and gynaecological surgery.
+Some of his published medical contributions included the development of the Sims' position (1845), the Sims' speculum (1845), the Sims' sigmoid catheter, and gynaecological surgery.
 He was the first to develop surgical techniques for the repair of vesico-vaginal fistulas (1849), a consequence of protracted childbirth which at the time was without treatment.
 He founded the first women's hospital in the country in Alabama 1855 and subsequently the Woman's Hospital of New York in 1857.
 He was elected president of the American Medical Association in 1876.
-Sims died in 1883.
-His statue was removed from Central Park, after a unanimous vote in 2018.

-Sims' legacy is controversial and debated as he conducted experimental operations on black enslaved women, as recounted in his autobiography.
-In this era, anaesthesia use was novice and considered dangerous.
-Sims developed his techniques and instruments by operating on women, without anaesthesia.
-The ethical issues this created are discussed in the Journal of Medical Ethics and by academic scholars, some of whom have different opinions in regards to consent and why anaesthesia was not used, whilst showing that white women were also subject to experimental procedures.
-When he left Alabama in 1853, a local newspaper called him "an honor to our state."
+Sims conducted experimental operations on black enslaved women, without anaesthesia.
+Historically, white women were also subjected to experimental medical procedures.

-In terms of common procedures used within the now recognised specialism of gynaecology, the first hysteroscopy was completed in 1869 by Pantaleoni, to treat an endometrial polyp, using a cystoscope.
+In terms of common procedures within gynaecology, the first hysteroscopy was completed in 1869 by Pantaleoni, to treat an endometrial polyp, using a cystoscope.